 Focal Audio SHAPE 40 Review

-- Accurate and Clear – Once you break these in these speakers sound amazing.
-Clarity is very impressive and more importantly, they are super accurate.
+- Accurate and Clear – These speakers sound amazing once you break these in.
+Clarity is very impressive, and more importantly, they are super accurate.
 Perfect for mixing and mastering.

 - Great Tuning Options – Tweaking your speakers to accommodate your studio space is critical.
 Plenty of flexibility here to achieve that.

 - Excellent In Small Studios – Having speakers close to you often leads to issues with sound quality.
 These are specifically designed with small studios in mind.
-Fantastic near field listening experience.
+A fantastic near-field listening experience.

-- Premium Quality – From the wood cabinet to the glass-fiber speaker, the quality is present.
+- Premium Quality – The quality is present from the wood cabinet to the glass-fiber speaker.
 Great if you prefer to spend more from the outset and have a set of speakers that will last.

 The Focal Audio Shape 40 studio monitors are another premium-priced option available.
-While still more affordable than professional studio gear they are still expensive.
-If you are serious about your music studio it’s worth looking into these.
-Excellent sound quality and premium grade materials set these apart from other monitors on this list.
-One of the best small studio monitors for mixing.
+While still more affordable than professional studio gear, they are still expensive.
+If you are serious about your music studio, it’s worth looking into these.
+Excellent sound quality and premium-grade materials set these apart from other monitors on this list.
+One of the best mini studio monitors for mixing.